 Another great traction device to use on the Troll Falls in winter are snowshoes.
 To be honest, the Troll Falls trail will be so well travelled in winter that you won’t need snowshoes to manage any deep snow on the trail, but the crampons underneath snowshoes are very useful for traction on the icy Troll Falls trail.

-We used to snowshoe Troll Falls a lot, but recently we seem to use our microspikes more often than not.
+We used to snowshoe Troll Falls a lot, but now we use our microspikes almost exclusively.
 Both are great ways to enjoy Troll Falls in winter – your choice of activity depends on what gear you have and/or what you feel like.

-We are not avalanche experts, so please educate yourself and make smart, informed decisions while safely enjoying the beauty of Troll Falls in winter.
+We are not avalanche experts, so please learn about avalanche safety and make smart, informed decisions while safely enjoying the beauty of Troll Falls in winter.
 You are responsible for your own safety.

 That said, this easy Kananaskis winter hike should have very low avalanche risk.
 The Troll Falls trail sits immediately downslope of the Nakiska Ski Area.
 In nature, anything can happen, but you can trust that the avalanche risk uphill of the Nakiska Ski Area will be monitored and managed very closely.
 If Nakiska is safe from avalanches, Troll Falls will be as well.